cookiedan42/cookiedan42.github.io/index.md

 <img src="/assets/img/myFace.jpg" alt="" width="200" />
 <br/>

-I am a 4th year Computer Science student at National University of Singapore.
+I am a Systems Analyst and Software Engineer at the Urban Redevelopment Authority (URA) in Singapore.
+I have a Bachelor's degree in Computer Science from the National University of Singapore.
-I am currently pursuing focus areas in Software Engineering, and Concurrent and Distributed Systems.
-I am interested in geospatial technologies and concurrent systems.
+My interest areas are in graph algorithms and parallel computing.

+My primary experience is in backend development and DevOps, with some frontend development too.

+Two of my recent projects are:

+### Managing the deployment of URA's demo of ePlanner for the ESRI user conference 2024.
+This deployment was done on AWS and managed using Terraform.
+It included setting up the CI/CD pipelines, maintaining separate dev and prod environments, mananging multiple domains and their correspinding certificates.

+### Improving the performance of routing analysis workflows
+This was done by transforming the data into appropriate weighted graphs and using optimized geospatial data structures.